Food revolution helps Electrolux to sharpen its image

 To back up his drive, McLoughlin for the first time appointed to the management board a chief technology officer, who is a German, a chief marketing officer, from the United States and, most recently, a chief design officer - an Italian.

-The three are on the management board and are supposed to work together to drive out consumer-focussed products faster.
+The three are on the management board and are supposed to work together to drive out consumer-focused products faster.

 The chief design officer is Stephano Marzano, who was on his way to retirement from Dutch consumer electronics group Philips when McLoughlin got him to join Electrolux this year.